TM© THE E-DITOR'S NOTE

 responsibilities should be distributed, and no employee should become culturally exempt.
 The more “irreplaceable” someone becomes, the more vulnerable the organization actually is.

 The cost of retaining a toxic employee with authority appears slowly through disengagement, silent withdrawal, increased absenteeism, reduced creativity and trust, internal fragmentation, and the eventual departure of capable people who simply stop believing the environment will improve.
-Most organizations do not lose good employees because of a huge workload but because sustained exposure to toxicity becomes psychologically draining causing many employees to realize that if leadership repeatedly protects the source of harm, the culture is functioning exactly as designed.
+Most organizations do not lose good employees because of a huge workload that is hard to manage but because continuous exposure to toxicity becomes psychologically draining causing many employees to realize that if leadership repeatedly protects the source of harm, the culture is functioning exactly as designed.

 Culture is revealed by what organizations are willing to tolerate